3blue3/tui-store/README.md

 ### `empty_io.sh`

-Clear the contents of the files:
+*Script that Clears the contents of the files:*

  - `/input.txt`
  - `/output.txt`